tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 ## **Questions with data:**

-- does immigration or population have a greater impact on housing prices provincially, in Canada?-multi linear regression
+- does immigration or population have a greater impact on housing prices provincially, in Canada?-2x linear regression

 - Which province is the best province to purchase a house in for investment/personal purposes?-tableau

-- How does household income determine housing selection and location?-linear reg/dec tree
+- How does household income determine housing selection and location?-linear reg/TBD

-- How does immigration effect the residential property price index across Canada?
+- How does immigration effect the residential property price index across Canada?TBD

 ## **We chose this question because:**